 Dr. Andrew Elkwood Performs Successful Nerve Surgery

 Trevor Morello has played baseball his whole life.
-But when the 17-year-old was forced to stop due to an unsolved shoulder pain, he says of his feeling, “I was lost.”
+But when the 17-year-old was forced to stop due to unsolved shoulder pain, he says of his feeling, “I was lost.”

 Trevor, a left-handed pitcher and veteran of Little League, began to experience the problem in 8th grade.
-He felt a pain and weakness in his shoulder when he threw.
+He felt pain and weakness in his shoulder when he threw.
 He went to a series of doctors, who ordered physical therapy not once but twice, but nothing helped.
-An MRI, CT scan with contrast dye and other tests did not reveal anything either.
+An MRI, CT scan with contrast dye, and other tests did not reveal anything either.
 Trevor tried pitching sophomore year for his high school team, and had to be ‘shut down.’
-Finally, yet another doctor, a specialist, told him “You might not be able to pitch.
+Finally, yet another doctor, a specialist, told him, “You might not be able to pitch.
 Just live with it.”

 Elkwood and his fellow surgeons at The Institute for Advanced Reconstruction treat patients who constantly hear the same refrain from other doctors: just live with it.
 But Elkwood knew what was wrong with Trevor.
 He related, “I gave Trevor a lidocaine injection into the suprascapular notch.
 It provided temporary relief, so we knew from where the problem was emanating.”
 After the injection, the young athlete tested the result by doing previously painful push-ups right on the spot in Elkwood’s office.
 He went home to test it further by throwing the ball around with his father, Joe.
 “I was energetic, hopeful,” said Trevor.
 “I knew I’d be fixed, and I am.”

-On July 23, 2012 at the Jersey Shore Medical Center, Dr. Elkwood did surgery.
+On July 23, 2012, at the Jersey Shore Medical Center, Dr. Elkwood did the surgery.
 “We performed a release of the suprascapular nerve –the nerve that goes to some of the muscles of the rotator cuff.
 It can become compressed by a congenital abnormality of a surrounding ligament.
 It is a very difficult diagnosis to make.
-At the time of surgery we make a small incision over the shoulder blade, find the nerve and release it.
+At the time of surgery, we make a small incision over the shoulder blade, find the nerve and release it.
 We test the nerve for electrical function in the operating room.”

 Trevor plans to play baseball his senior year in high school and then enlist in the Air Force following graduation.
 Of his experience, Trevor remarks how much he appreciated Dr. Elkwood.
 “We were serious when we needed to be, but we also joked around.
 He made me feel comfortable, and the staff was also great.”
 Concludes the grateful pitcher, “Dr. Elkwood fixed me for baseball and for my future in the Air Force.”